wojtek11530/song_lyric_classification/README.md

 ## General description

 The project contains a program to predict emotion of song basing on its lyrics.
-It uses NLP and machine learning methods to classify a lyrics to one from below classes:
+It uses NLP and machine learning methods to classify lyrics to one from below classes:
 - angry
 - happy
 - sad